matsuhira/about/curriculum_vitae_en.md

 [Accomplishments/Evaluation]
 * Understanding TCP/IP related information, understanding various protocols, contributing to business through Fujitsu router specifications, transferred to Fujitsu due to technology transfer

-#### April 1986 - March 1992: Fujitsu Laboratories Information and Communication Research Department/Optical Connect Promotion Office
+#### April 1986 - March 1992: Fujitsu Laboratories Computer Network Systems Lab/Optical Networking Systems Lab
 As a member of the development team, I was responsible for understanding computer networks and developing software, and solidified my foundation as an engineer.
 * Developed 3 types of test programs for commercialization of FACOM2890 Multimedia Highway (C language)
 * Compiling all interface specifications and developing firmware (C language) for the commercialization of digital multiplexing equipment (DMIX)